madrobby/zepto/README.md

 Zepto has several extensions over the jQuery API to make it easy to react to touch events.

+Use `touch.js` in your project for these functions to work.

 Tapping:

 ``` js